 The OSD WRSK-250 Subwoofer and Speaker Kit (on Amazon) is a transmitter and receiver kit that contains an amplifier on the receiving end.
 These are much less common than regular non-powered kits.

-Like I said, most wireless receiving units don’t supply very much power.
-The example provided only supplies 25 watts of power per channel.
-This could potentially be far less than what your receiver or amplifier is capable of providing.
+This unit only supplies 25 watts of power per channel.
+This is likely far less than what your receiver or amplifier is capable of providing.

 However, the nice thing about this unit is that it has line out RCAs for the speakers and the subwoofer.
 So, you could use a separate amplifier if you would like.
 But at that point, it wouldn’t be worth the higher cost to get a kit with a built-in amplifier.
 Just food for thought.